Tuaca/AVEncoder/README.md

 # AVEncoder
-A simple program to edit and encode videos using ffmpeg. require ffmpeg-static and fluent ffmpeg
+A simple electron project to edit and encode videos using ffmpeg. require ffmpeg-static and fluent ffmpeg